 Also, the medical application of cannabis has expanded over the years due to the growing amount of scientific literature supporting its benefits in the treatment of various chronic diseases.
 Moreover, the number of U.S. states legalizing medical cannabis is increasing.
-Thirty-nine U.S. states including have legalized the use of medical cannabis and the medical conditions for which cannabis is being used are increasing.
-The recreational market is anticipated to register the fastest growth rate of 19.1% over a forecast period owing to its use in the treatment of various health conditions.
-Twenty-one states in the U.S. have legalized the use of cannabis for adult or recreational use.
+Thirty seven U.S. states, three territories and the District of Columbia have legalized the use of medical cannabis and the medical conditions for which cannabis is being used are increasing.
+Twenty-four states and the District of Columbia and Guam in the U.S. have legalized the use of cannabis for adult or recreational use.4